Confirmation of Candidature

 The process of presenting your research outline and work to date is referred to as 'confirmation'.
-It can take place any time after 6 months of full-time candidature and before the end of 12 months full-time candidature.
+It is undertaken after 6 months full-time candidature or 12 months part-time candidature.

 Note that the Confirmation of Candidature policy advises that the specific aims of the policy are to:

 - Identify early in students' candidature any support and guidance necessary for their proceeding successfully to the next major stage of their research;

 - assess progress to date and the academic preparedness of the candidate to complete their degree (or course);

 - provide an opportunity for the candidate to demonstrate written and other necessary research skills appropriate to the doctoral level of study; and

 To be completed in the required time, the project must be well-matched to the candidate's abilities and the School's resources.

 All of these factors will be assessed through confirmation.